R3tr093/Heroku-socket/README.md

 ```

-<p> Our socket object uses the <b>on</b> method to listen to an event that is passed as the first parameter of the method, in other words <i>'hello'</i>, it takes as second parameter an anonymous function that will take as parameter the values ​​sent by our backend, so, message contains the values passed in parameters of the function socket.emit ('hello') that we defined a few moments ago in our server.js file </p>
+<p> Our socket object uses the <b>on</b> method to listen to an event that is passed as the first parameter of the method, in our case <i>'hello'</i>, it takes as second parameter an anonymous function that will have as parameter the values ​​sent by our backend, so, message contains the values passed in parameters of the function socket.emit ('hello') that we defined a few moments ago in our server.js file </p>

 <p> If you restart your project with theses new lines, you should see the message we wanted to send just below the server time. </p>